namhyung/uftrace/README.md

 function has the highest overhead.
 And it also shows various information related the execution environment.

-You can setup a filter to exclude or include specific functions when tracing.
+You can setup filters to exclude or include specific functions when tracing.
 In addition, it can save and show function arguments and return value.

 It supports multi-process and/or multi-threaded applications.
-With root privilege, it can also trace kernel functions with (`-k` option) if the system enables the function graph tracer in the kernel (`CONFIG_FUNCTION_GRAPH_TRACER=y`).
+With root privilege, it can also trace kernel functions as well( with `-k` option) if the system enables the function graph tracer in the kernel (`CONFIG_FUNCTION_GRAPH_TRACER=y`).

 How to use uftrace
 ==================
-The uftrace command has following subcommands: record, replay, report, live, info, dump, recv, graph.
+The uftrace command has following subcommands:

+ * `record` : runs a program and saves the trace data
+ * `replay` : shows program execution in the trace data
+ * `report` : shows performance statistics in the trace data
+ * `live` : does record and replay in a row (default)
+ * `info` : shows system and program info in the trace data
+ * `dump` : shows low-level trace data
+ * `recv` : saves the trace data from network
+ * `graph` : shows function call graph in the trace data

     $ uftrace
     Usage: uftrace [OPTION...] [record|replay|live|report|info|dump|recv|graph] [<command> args...]